aldoteran/asko_2024_datasets/README.md

 - `/imu/`: data from the SBG AHRS in standard rosmsgs.
 - `/service_boat/`: processed navigation and USBL data.

-Topics with prefix `/gt` are the computed
+Topics with prefix `/gt` are the computed ground truth trajectories for LoLo and the service boat.

 ### Instructions